-This is important because there is a companion program called layout (also deceptively simple with an even smaller set of tools: pencil and tape measure) that allows you to add dimensions to the drawings.
+There is a companion program called layout (also deceptively simple with an even smaller set of tools: pencil and tape measure) that allows you to add dimensions to these "flattened" 3d drawings.

 This is where the licensing limitations occur.
 The layout tool costs several hundred pounds to buy, unless you are lucky enough to be a student, in which case it can be had for about 40 quid.
 Luckily for me, my other half is in the Open University and was prepared to feign a temporary interest in sheds for long enough to buy me a copy.